Skip to main content

 BYU Marriott Employees Recognized at 2024 Awards Ceremony

-At the annual awards ceremony, the Brigham Young University Marriott School of Business recently recognized a selection of faculty, staff, and administrators for their exemplary leadership in teaching, research, faith, and service.
+At the recent annual awards ceremony, the Brigham Young University Marriott School of Business recognized faculty, staff, and administrators for their exemplary leadership in teaching, research, faith, and service.

 A group of well-dressed men and women sit and stand in front of the BYU Marriott backdrop.